 And then, moments later, it was back to the stage to collect her fifth Grammy of the night, Album of the Year.

-Even Adele was starting to find the whole thing ridiculous, later lamenting what exactly it was that Beyoncé was going to have to do to win that award and even snapping a piece off of her own Grammy to offer to the Lemonade artist.
+Even Adele was starting to find the whole thing ridiculous, later wondering aloud what exactly it was that Beyoncé was going to have to do to win that award—and punctuated the sentiment by snapping a piece off of her own Grammy to offer to the Lemonade artist.

 "But I can't possibly accept this award, and I'm very humbled and I'm very grateful and gracious, but my artist of my life is Beyoncé...The Lemonade album was just so monumental."

-After once again running the gamut of feelings in record time, reaching record highs and lows this time in one night—and all of that following the conclusion of her triumphant but physically exhausting world tour—we would not blame Adele if she decides to take another long, replenishing break.
-Just so long as she comes back for more.
+After once again running the gamut of feelings in the course of a few hours—and all of that following the conclusion of her triumphant but physically exhausting world tour—who could blame Adele for wanting a bit of a break?